rlk/site/courses/csc3102/topic4.md

 # Trees

-Reading: Chapter 7 of Goodman et al.
+Reading: Chapter 7 of Goodrich et al.

 A tree is a set of *nodes* in a *parent-child* relationship.